 What Makes You Unique?
 How to Stand Out in a Highly Commoditized Marketplace

-2020 has reshaped the business landscape in both profound and subtle ways.
+2020 has reshaped the business landscape in both profound and subtle ways, bringing lots of opportunity for branding commodities.
 Consumers today have access to more and better information than ever before (and only limited access to retail stores), making nearly every purchase a conscious, carefully considered choice.
 Armed with the ability to comparison shop at the press of a button, consumers are forcing more and more brands to address the challenge of differentiation at an unprecedented moment for commerce.
 This can lead companies to hastily answer existential questions about their business, such as “How are we different from our competition?” or, “How can we continue to justify charging a premium when a cheaper alternative is available?”

 Here are three key steps your brand must take to address the challenge of differentiation in a commoditized category: